wethinkagile/terrakube-hetzner/README.md

 ## What's This?

-terrakube-hetzner is a Infrastructure as Code reporistory that includes everything needed to create Bare Bone Kubernetes Clusters according to
+terrakube-hetzner is a Infrastructure as Code repository that includes everything needed to create bare metal Kubernetes clusters according to
 [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/webinars/best-practices-for-running-and-implementing-kubernetes/) best practices.
 It is written with go, Red Hat Ansible and the Terraform Language.